elastisim/elastisim.github.io/get-started/quickstart.md

 ## Installation

-To build the Dev Container, clone [elastisim-devcontainer](https://github.com/elastisim/elastisim-devcontainer) and open the folder in VSCode, where you will see a notification that the repository contains Dev Container files.
-Open the repository in the container and choose _ElastiSim User_ or _Contributor_, respectively.
+To build the Dev Container, clone [elastisim-devcontainer](https://github.com/elastisim/elastisim-devcontainer) and open the folder in VSCode.
+Show all commands (F1), select _Rebuild and Reopen in Container_, and choose _ElastiSim User_ or _ElastiSim Contributor_, respectively.
 The container will now build automatically and set up all necessary files.

 ## Simulation